-5.2.
-Information sources
+5.2 Knowledge channels

-If the recruitment patterns differ from each other between digibusiness and intelligent machinery industries, so do the other sources of information.
-There is a slight difference between digibusiness and intelligent machinery firms in their use of internal or external sources of information.
-Digibusiness firms rely slightly more on external information sources than intelligent machinery firms: 57 % of the intelligent machinery firms report relying mostly on the internal information sources and in the case of digibusiness firms the respective figure is 47.6 %.
-Internal information refers here simply to new pieces of information generated within a firm by its own employees and external information refers to all possible sources of information outside a firm; other firms, universities, polytechnics, fairs, journals, specialist magazines, etc.
+If the recruitment patterns differ from each other between digibusiness and intelligent machinery industries, so do the other sources of knowledge.
+There is a slight difference between digibusiness and intelligent machinery firms in their use of internal or external sources of knowledge.
+Digibusiness firms rely slightly more on external knowledge sources than intelligent machinery firms: 57% of the intelligent machinery firms report relying mostly on the internal knowledge sources and in the case of digibusiness firms the respective figure is 47.6%.
+Internal knowledge refers here simply to new pieces of knowledge generated within a firm by its own employees and external knowledge refers to all possible sources and channels of knowledge outside a firm: other firms, universities, polytechnics, fairs, journals, specialist magazines, etc.

-In the interviews, the interviewees were asked to name the most important sources of both market and technology information external to the firm in question.
-For market information fairs are the most important source of information for intelligent machinery firms whereas in the digibusiness cluster the most important sources of market information are more evenly distributed between fairs, specialist magazines and market surveys.
-In all the three regions specialist magazines and market surveys were stressed by roughly half of the firms (see Table 8).
-Additionally, as shown below, customers are highly stressed as sources of market information.
-Academic journals are not important sources of information for these industries.
-Fairs are the most important sources of technology information for intelligent machinery firms.
-It should be noted, however, that in the Tampere case the most important sources of technology information were fairly evenly distributed, none being rated as important or very important by over 50 % of the firms.
+In the interviews, the interviewees were asked to name the most important channels of both market and technology knowledge external to the firm in question.
+For market knowledge, fairs are the most important channels of knowledge for intelligent machinery firms whereas in the digibusiness cluster the most important channels of market knowledge are more evenly distributed between fairs, specialist magazines and market surveys.
+In all the three regions specialist magazines and market surveys were emphasised by roughly half of the firms (see Table 8).
+Additionally, as shown below, customers are highly emphasised as sources of market knowledge.
+Academic journals are not important channels of knowledge for these industries.
+Fairs are the most important channels of technology knowledge for intelligent machinery firms.
+It should be noted, however, that in the Tampere case the most important channels of technology knowledge were fairly evenly distributed, none being rated as important or very important by over 50% of the firms.
 This may reflect the strong internal R&D activity of these firms.

-During the first interviews of the symbolic firms it became obvious that the rough division between technological and market information does not capture the peculiarities of digital business well enough.
-In their core innovation processes, the interviewed digibusiness firms hardly ever rely on technological information, technology being mainly the medium or carriage for the content and not the core of the service production.
-Therefore, in a set of questions on the most important sources of information, 'digital information' was added in the interviews for the digibusiness firms (which was the last set of industry-specific interviews).
-Indeed, digibusiness firms almost unanimously (86%) rated the Internet as an important or very important source of information.
-This points to the importance of informal ties utilising many kinds of digital spaces and communities such as bulletin boards, websites, social media, etc. These are not necessarily tied to geographical proximity but may relate more to cognitive and social proximity, although they may be reinforced by geographical proximity (Asheim & Coenen, 2007; Preston et al, 2009, p.
-1008).
+During the first interviews of the symbolic firms it became obvious that the rough division between technological and market knowledge does not capture the peculiarities of digital business well enough.
+In their core innovation processes, the interviewed digibusiness firms hardly ever rely on technological knowledge, technology being mainly the medium or carriage for the content and not the core of the service production.
+Therefore, in a set of questions on the most important channels of knowledge, 'digital knowledge' was added in the interviews for the digibusiness firms (which was the last set of industry-specific interviews).
+Indeed, digibusiness firms almost unanimously (86%) rated the Internet as an important or very important channel of knowledge.
+This points to the importance of informal ties utilising many kinds of digital spaces and communities such as bulletin boards, websites, social media, etc. These are not necessarily tied to geographical proximity but may relate more to cognitive and social proximity, although they may be reinforced by geographical proximity (Asheim & Coenen, 2005; Preston et al, 2009, 1008).

-Market information Technology information Digit. inform.
+Ma rket knowle Tech Technology knowledge

 South.
-Ostr. (n=18) Tampere (n=26) Helsinki metro (n=51) South.
-Ostr. (n=18) Tampere (n=26) Helsinki metro (n=51) Helsinki metro (n=51)
+Ostr. (n=18) Tam- pere (n=26) Helsinki metro (n=51) South Ostr. (n=18) Tampere (n=26) Helsinki metro (n=51) Helsinki metro (n=51)

 Fairs 89 50 51 61 42 16 33

 Specialist magazines 50 38 53 33 31 24 35

 Market surveys 50 46 53 28 27 20 31

 Academic journals 11 0 12 17 23 10 10

 Internet NA NA NA NA NA NA 86

 TABLE 8.
-Importance of the external sources of information for gathering technological and market information - share of firms replying important or very important (%) (source: own survey)
+Importance of the external channels of knowledge for gathering technological and market knowledge - share of firms replying important or very important (%) (source: own survey)